Last Updated on November 4th, 2021

 You may have heard of tretinoin’s heavy-duty cousin, isotretinoin, better known as Accutane.
 Tretinoin is related to Accutane and works in a similar way, but it has a few key differences you may want to know about.
 First, tretinoin is a topical medication, not a pill.
 Second, tretinoin is much milder and comes with significantly reduced side effects.
 But what is tretinoin, exactly?

-It’s a retinoid, a class of medications that are derived from vitamin A. Other retinoids include retinol, adapalene (Differin), and tazarotene (Tazorac).
+It’s a retinoid, a class of medications derived from vitamin A. Other retinoids include retinol, adapalene (Differin), and tazarotene (Tazorac).
 Retinoids basically function as a pace car for your skin cells.
 If your skin cells are being produced too quickly and not dying fast enough, it can lead to clogged pores as the live cells cling to the sides of your pores, creating whiteheads.
 Retinoids help by slowing down production.
 But if your skin cells are being produced too slowly and dying too quickly, they can build up in your pores this way as well, also leading to whiteheads.
 In this case, retinoids would work to increase the reproduction of skin cells.
 Their job is to help your skin cells reproduce at the most effective rate3.

 The frustrating thing about breakouts is that even after you get rid of them, you’re often left with acne scars or dark spots known as hyperpigmentation.
 Treating this hyperpigmentation can be tricky, but niacinamide, also known as vitamin B34, is known to help reduce the visibility of acne scars.
 Plus, niacinamide can also help reduce inflammation, which is vital for clear skin.

-Inflammation is when the skin becomes slightly swollen, which can then close up the pores, leading to all kinds of breakouts, from blackheads to cysts.
+Inflammation is when the skin becomes slightly swollen, which can then close up the pores, leading to breakouts, from blackheads to cysts.
 Reducing inflammation is one of the best ways to prevent breakouts from happening, which is often a better skincare plan than just trying to treat pimples after they’ve already formed.

-While niacinamide can be used to treat the dark spots, tranexamic acid is often used to try and prevent those dark spots from forming in the first place.
+While niacinamide can be used to treat the dark spots, tranexamic acid is often used to prevent those dark spots from forming in the first place.
 Hyperpigmentation takes place because melanin is involved in the healing process for skin wounds.
 When healing takes a long time, melanin builds up and that area of the skin is significantly darker when the healing process is over.
 Therefore, agents that speed up healing can help prevent hyperpigmentation from happening.
 That’s where tranexamic acid comes in.

-Tranexamic acid is an antifibrinolytic agent, meaning it promotes blood clots 🩸.
+Tranexamic acid is an antifibrinolytic agent, meaning it promotes blood clots.
 Studies have shown that these agents, and tranexamic acid specifically, help speed up the healing process7.

 Unfortunately, that’s not always the case with Curology.